drago-ex/application/readme.md

 Found configuration files are stored in the cache.

-If necessary, you can set the priority of the configuration file so that they assign a number, larger the number the higher the priority. **Sample: 9.filename.neon** suitable in case the route.
+If necessary, you can set the priority of the configuration file so that they assign a number, larger the number the higher the priority, **sample: 9.filename.neon** suitable in case the route.

 In addition, some methods are abbreviated.
 Here you can see how it looks such a setup [bootstrapper](https://github.com/drago-fw/skeleton/blob/master/app/booter.php).